 We say Happy Memorial Day without a real thought into the meaning of the holiday weekend…or maybe that’s just me.
 Even being a military wife for 6 years, from time to time I say the words without the realization of it’s true meaning and if it is, in fact, a ‘happy’ Memorial Day to all.
 Today on LtL I’m reflecting on what Memorial Day means and remembering those who served.

-Fear is a funny thing – and by funny I clearly mean not funny at all, in fact it’s terrifying.
-Not a profound statement, I’m aware, but how do we fight a case of the fears that seem to creep into our minds during certain seasons of our life?
+Fear is a funny thing.
+And by funny I clearly mean it’s terrifying.
+Not a profound statement, I’m aware, but how do we fight a case of the fears that creep into our minds?
 History would tell me that I’ve battled this crippling thought process for years: am I good enough, what if I fail, what if I do all this for nothing?
-But faith and the truth in God’s vision would tell a different story… Continue reading “When Fear Threatens Our Prosperity”
+But faith and the truth in God’s vision would tell a different story.
+When fear threatens our prosperity, what is that doing to our potential selves?
+Continue reading “When Fear Threatens Our Prosperity”

 Welp.
 Y’all.
 It happened.
 It appears as though when I opened up about my infertility struggles in my last post, I also opened up Pandoras box – also known as a small window into my heart.
 I honestly didn’t realize that I had been trying so hard to keep it shut for all this time that even opening it a few inches pushed forth the flood gates that were quietly stirring, waiting for their chance to be set free.
 After all, even the sad, angry, and fearful feelings need their time to air out too, (apparently).
 But sometimes it just feels good, and maybe a tad easier, to put a bandaid over them and walk away until a new bandaid is needed.
 Sometimes it plain sucks to feel all those feelings I’ve pushed inside that window and covered with happy bandaids to deal with at another point in time.
 You know the ol’ “I’ll deal with that when I’m ready” adage?
 Continue reading “Crying my way to God”